 Directions: From the junction of US 285/24 west of Johnson Village, go south on 285 about 5 miles to Nathrop.
 Don't expect a town here, just a post office and a now-defunct general store.
-Turn west on CR 162, Chalk Creek Canyon Road.
+Turn west on CR 162, Chalk Creek Drive.
 St. Elmo is about 12 miles up this road, which is paved for most, but not all of the way.

 Delorme: 59 C7